redlibrarian/redlibrarian.github.io/_posts/2019-03-16-christchurch-platforms-intellectual-freedom.markdown

 image: /assets/images/mandolin.jpg
 ---

+>These books seemed to be about a life he had never encountered - a life
+>where there were no barracks, no strict-regime camps, no brigade
+>leaders, no armed guards, no security officers, no systems of internal
+>passpoers, and none of the sufferings, anxieties, and passions that
+>made up the lives of everyone around him.

+Vasily Grossman, *Everything Flows*.

 The schedule for this year's Alberta Library Association conference is up, and I see that Pilar Martinez, CEO of Edmonton Public Library, and Jim Turk, Director of Ryerson's Centre for Free Expression are on the